 Leaders aren’t insecure when those around them are succeeding.
 In fact, leaders celebrate the milestones and successes of others genuinely.
 You can demonstrate that you are a leader by cheering on your workmates and celebrating their accomplishments.

 List your leadership skills on your resume so that you stand out to employers and hiring managers.
 A word of caution, though: Don’t overdo it.
-Here are some pointers when writing your resume.

 • Read about the company and what it stands for.
 Study the job description so that you have an idea of the values the company upholds and the specific skills required for the job.

-• Include leadership skills in your Skills section.
+• Include leadership skills in your skills section.
 Leadership is considered a soft skill, which is a personal attribute that can apply to any job.

 • Outline relevant leadership training, education, and certifications.